Post-Doctoral Residency and Psychotherapist Training

 The above are only the routinely scheduled training hours.
 Additional training may be scheduled and required.
 Client loads range from 10-20 clients per week in part due to the discretion of the clinician and in part due to available clients being referred.

 Clients available to see come from greater Austin Metropolitan area from various socioeconomic, racial, religious, cultural and educational backgrounds as well as various sexual orientations and gender identifications.
 Ages range from 17 to 75.
-Clients are fee for service and 20% receive sliding scale consideration based on income and family expenses.
-Approximately 25-50% of caseload is couples therapy and the balance is individual therapy.
+Clients are fee for service with fees set on current compensation averages in Austin (currently $150-$180/hr).
 Post-Doctoral Residents have access to Dr. Jordan 24/7 in the event of a client crisis or emergency.
 Should any type of emergency occur Post-Doctoral Residents are REQUIRED to notify Dr. Jordan immediately and follow her directions in handling the crisis.

 Integration of science and practice utilizing recent research in the fields of interpersonal neurobiology, attachment, communication, social psychology, social anthropology, developmental psychology, neuropsychology, primatology, biology, chemistry and evolutionary psychology.